tmpfs/mxl/lib/mxl.md

 Attach to the session specified by `<name>`, if name is not specified this command will attempt to attach to the scratch session.

-If name is specified and no matching session is
+If name is specified and no matching session is found a message is displayed using `:display-message`.

 ### Quit